WICG/display-locking/explainers/update-rendering.md

 * Setting the attribute on an element that contains descendants with `content-visibility: hidden`, `display: none`, or similar styles would not cause the contents of such elements to be updated.
 This is a consequence of the fact that a fully updated parent element has all its rendering work completed without updating such descendants. ([more details](https://github.com/WICG/display-locking/issues/196)).
   If such an update is desired, a `renderPriority` attribute should be set on such elements.
+Note that recursive `renderPriority` settings may be considered in the future.